breakthatbass/tinyfs/README.md

 ## Why?
 I often will start the day working on my laptop somewhere comfortable with coffee.
 A typical situation is I code in order to test soemthing out but don't want to push any of that code.
 At some point I move to my desktop and may want to continue working with it or copy and paste parts of it into whatever larger program I'm working on.

-I can add it dropbox or email it to myself but I want less steps.
-So `tinyfs` is an attempt to automate file sharing through the terminal.
+I can add it dropbox or email it to myself or I can just use run a `python` server and send it pretty much in the same way `tinyfs` works.
+So `tinyfs` is an attempt to automate file sharing through the terminal but also for me to have more practice with network programming.
 I'll use this program.
 I don't know that anyone else will.

+## Is it secure?
+I doubt it.

 ## Contributing
 If you find a bug it would be great if you open an issue.
 And if you want to fix it or contribute in any way, pull requests are appreciated.